godfreykaris/reddit-posts-scraper/README.md

 ```bash
 git pull origin main
 ```
+If it was a success, then you will see the message: 'Already up to date.'

-If you get any error because of any changes conflicting with the remote repository, you can solve the issue by running:
+If you do not get that message, you can solve the issue by running:
 ```bash
 git reset --hard origin/main
 ```